FreeCAD/FreeCAD-documentation/wiki/BlenderSverchokAddonSetup.md

 '~/fc-daily-build-occt77/Mod/Part/Part.so'
 ```

-(Note   * the tide represents the users home directory)
+(Note: the tide represents the users home directory)

-(Note   * so the modules that Python finds are in the build folder in my home directory.)
-(Note   * Modules PartDesign and freecad don\'t have .so files, but, Part does.)
+(Note: so the modules that Python finds are in the build folder in my home directory.)
+(Note: Modules PartDesign and freecad don\'t have .so files, but, Part does.)

-If python sys.path is used to see the path it searches   *
+If python sys.path is used to see the path it searches:

-(Note   * in this particular case, it works with nothing specified in the Blender Preferences Sverchok addons FreeCAD path.
+(Note: in this particular case, it works with nothing specified in the Blender Preferences Sverchok addons FreeCAD path.
 This happens on this particular PC because the Python path includes the required FreeCAD modules.)

 ```python